 Life expectancy at birth reflects the overall mortality level of a population.
 It summarizes the mortality pattern that prevails across all age groups in a given year – children and adolescents, adults and the elderly.
-In 2013, life expectancy at birth for both sexes globally was 71 years, ranging from 62 years in low-income countries to 79 years in high-income countries, giving a ratio of 1.3 between the two income groups.
+Global life expectancy at birth in 2015 was 71.4 years (73.8 years for females and 69.1 years for males), ranging from 60.0 years in the WHO African Region to 76.8 years in the WHO European Region, giving a ratio of 1.3 between the two regions.
 Women live longer than men all around the world.
-The gap in life expectancy between the sexes was 5 years in 1990 and had remained the same by 2013.
-The gap is much larger in high-income countries (more than six years) than in low-income countries (around three years).
+The gap in life expectancy between the sexes was 4.5 years in 1990 and had remained almost the same by 2015 (4.6).

 Global average life expectancy increased by 5 years between 2000 and 2015, the fastest increase since the 1960s.
 Those gains reverse declines during the 1990s, when life expectancy fell in Africa because of the AIDS epidemic, and in Eastern Europe following the collapse of the Soviet Union.
 The 2000-2015 increase was greatest in the WHO African Region, where life expectancy increased by 9.4 years to 60 years, driven mainly by improvements in child survival, and expanded access to antiretrovirals for treatment of HIV.